 Forex: J$136.63 to one US dollar

-KINGSTON, Jamaica — The US dollar on Wednesday, July 30 ended trading at J$136.63 down by five cents according to the Bank of Jamaica's daily foreign exchange trading summary.
+KINGSTON, Jamaica — The US dollar on Thursday, August 2 ended trading at J$136.47 down by 16 cents according to the Bank of Jamaica's daily foreign exchange trading summary.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive